andrewrfreed/ConversationalAI/code/classifier_demo_notebook/README.md

 # Setup and Troubleshooting
 The notebook was built and tested with the version of Jupyter built into my Python 3.7.4 installation.
 It should work on other environments but may require a tweak for JupyterLab (see below)

+## Code dependencies
+The `requirements.txt` file lists the **exact** library versions I tested the notebook on with `==`.
+In theory you should be able to use more recent versions of the dependent libraries.
+I am reluctant to use the `>=` operator on the dependency versions due to personal experiences fragile backwards compatibility in some Python libraries I have used.

+Using different versions is **not guaranteed to work**.
+Several of the dependent libraries make breaking API changes in minor releases.
+If you already have a version of `pandas` or `scikit-learn` installed you may prefer to setup a separate [Python virtual environment](https://docs.python.org/3/tutorial/venv.html)

 ## Base environment
 ```
 $ jupyter --version